Marin Anastassov – Honey Bee Nutrition and Supplemental Feeding

 Meet the ADBKA Committee Members

-17-08 Iceland 620_edit-1Twenty years ago, if anyone had said I’d become a beekeeper I would have thought they didn’t know me very well.
-It would never have crossed my mind or compared with my other interests.
-Then one day my daughter came home from junior school with a children’s book about honeybees.
+17-08 Iceland 620_edit-1Twenty-five years ago, if anyone had said I’d become a beekeeper I would have thought they didn’t know me very well.
+It would never have crossed my mind nor compared with my other interests.
+Then one day my elder daughter came home from school with a children’s book about honey bees.
 That caught my wife’s attention and she found out about, and started to attend, the ADBKA introductory course.
 However, she wasn’t so keen on diseases and pests so I said I would attend that week so that we at least had the knowledge in the house.
-I ended up completing the course (and in fact did it all again the following year), but although I was interested I still wasn’t entirely sure
+I ended up completing the course (and in fact did it all again the following year), but although I was interested, I still wasn’t entirely sure beekeeping was for me.

-beekeeping was for me.
 Continue reading “Ian Mackley”

 Murray McGregor – My Beekeeping Year, September – November